xghan99/csb-rn409/user-guide.md

 By default, you are able to add an expense.
 In the form, indicate the date of expense, a short description of the expense, amount, category, and whether the expense was a need or a want (Figure 10).

-Note: All fields have to be filled in with valid input (No future dates, purely numerical descriptions, or non-positive amounts are allowed).
+<p id="rule"> Note: All fields have to be filled in with valid input (No future dates, purely numerical descriptions, or non-positive amounts are allowed). </p>

 Currently, our expense categories are “Food & Drink”, “Entertainment”, “Others”.